actions-marketplace-validations/kawnkush_VansahIntegration/README.md

-# Hello world javascript action
+# Vansah for Jira Action

 ... a GitHub action to import test results into Vansah for Jira